bc-marine-canvas/bc-marine-canvas/content/upholstery/helm-seats.md

 ---
 description: "Helm seat cushions, armrests, and more."
-slug: helm-seats
+slug: "helm-seats"
-title: Helm seats
+title: "Helm seats"
 featuredImage:
-  path: upholstery/white-helm-seats.jpg
+  path: "upholstery/white-helm-seats.jpg"
-  alt: Two helm seats with upholstered cushions and armrests
+  alt: "Two helm seats with upholstered cushions and armrests"
 ---

 No seat is more frequently occupied (or more important) than your helm.
 Is your